 - High level of – as in ‘high level of appreciation of OH&S practices’, ‘high level experience in the preparation of speeches’.

-Watch your verbs.
 Use direct, active verbs, rather than passive verbs and use verbs that indicate exactly what your contribution was.
-For example, to say - 'I assisted with the project' could mean you drafted a document, negotiated a deal, operated a photocopier or swept the floor!
-While such expressions can imply more than what your contribution was, they can also undersell your worth!
+For example, to say – ‘I assisted with the project’ could mean you drafted a document, negotiated a deal, operated a photocopier or swept the floor.
+While such expressions may also imply more than what your contribution was, they often undersell your worth.
 Be specific and select a verb that properly describes your role.

-Use plain English.
-Write clearly and concisely and make sure that what you write is direct, to the point and that there are no spelling mistooks!
+Write clearly and concisely and make sure that what you write is direct, to the point and that there are no spelling mistakes!